Greek court postpones retrial in US tourist’s beating death

-The court in the western port town of Patras postponed the case until Jan.
-13.
+Monday’s postponement was the second, after the court in the western town of Patras deferred the case last week to give the newly hired lawyer representing the dead man’s family time to familiarize himself with the case.

+Bakari Henderson, a 22-year-old from Austin, died in July 2017 after being beaten in the street following an argument in a bar in the Laganas resort area of Zakynthos island in western Greece.

-Six of the men — five Serbian nationals and a British man of Serbian origin — had been convicted by a first instance court last year and sentenced to between five and 15 years in prison, but four have since been released.
-The seventh defendant, a Greek barman, had been acquitted.
+Six of the suspects — five Serbian nationals and a British man of Serbian origin — were initially convicted by a first instance court last year and sentenced to between five and 15 years in prison, but four have since been released.
+The seventh defendant, a Greek barman, was acquitted.
 A public prosecutor had ordered the retrial of all seven, deeming the sentences too lenient.

-Bakari Henderson, a 22-year-old from Austin, died in July 2017 after being beaten in the street following an argument in a bar in the Laganas resort area of Zakynthos island.

 Sign up for Daily Newsletters